 Each filter should come with detailed instructions from the manufacturer about how and how often to replace the filter cartridge.
 In general, you can expect to open the filter (usually by twisting counter-clockwise), pop out the used cartridge, and replace it with the new one.
 Be sure to inspect any gaskets or seals as you will also need to replace these if they are worn out.

-We recommend fully removing the shower head itself for easier access to the cartridge housing.
-This is a great time to consider doing a deep cleaning of your shower head.
+You can keep your shower head attached to the filter housing when replacing to save yourself a step.
+That said, this is a good time to consider doing a deep cleaning of your shower head.
 Starting with a clean shower head is a great way to get the freshest start and purest water possible.

 Overall Best Shower Filter